DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_real_virtual.rst

 =======================================================================

-The L2 Forwarding sample application is a simple example of packet processing using the Intel® Data Plane Development Kit (Intel® DPDK) which also takes advantage of Single Root I/O Virtualization (SR-IOV) features in a virtualized environment.
+The L2 Forwarding sample application is a simple example of packet processing using the Data Plane Development Kit (DPDK) which also takes advantage of Single Root I/O Virtualization (SR-IOV) features in a virtualized environment.

 .. note::

-    Please note that previously a separate L2 Forwarding in Virtualized Environments sample application was used, however, in later Intel® DPDK versions these sample applications have been merged.
+    Please note that previously a separate L2 Forwarding in Virtualized Environments sample application was used, however, in later DPDK versions these sample applications have been merged.

 Overview
 --------